eosnetworkfoundation/eos-system-contracts/docs/04_guides/08_how-to-configure-the-powerup-resource-model.md

 ### Overview

 The PowerUp Resource Model creates a new NET and CPU marketplace which renders obsolete the existing staking mechanism and REX market.
-Under the old model, XYZ token holders own NET and CPU and may choose to use it themselves, delegate it to others, or make it available for others to rent using the REX market.
+Under the old model, A token holders own NET and CPU and may choose to use it themselves, delegate it to others, or make it available for others to rent using the REX market.
 With the new model, the chain owns almost all NET and CPU resources and the only way to access these resources is through the new `powerup` action.
 Equally important, the PowerUp Resource Model channels fees to the REX pool to enable token holders to profit off the new market.

 ### Configuration